run-nan/open-docs/docs/reference/packages/fetch/fetch.md

   // `maxContentLength` defines the max size of the http response content in bytes allowed in Node.js
   maxContentLength: 2000,

-  // `maxBodyLength` (Node only option) defines the max size of the http request content in bytes allowed
+  // `maxBodyLength` (Node and Plugin Node Adapter only option) defines the max size of the http request content in bytes allowed
   maxBodyLength: 2000,

   // `validateStatus` defines whether to resolve or reject the promise for a given